Curriculum: Associate of Applied Science - Cancer Registry Management

 Credit: 3

-This is the continuation of Cancer Registry Practicum I. This course is a practicum in cancer registry operations for hands-on experience in all aspects of registry organization and operation.
-Supervised clinical experience in performing NCRA-required cancer information management competencies in an actual registry and/or simulated virtual setting.
-Non paid.
+This is the continuation of Cancer Registry Clinical II.
+This course is a practicum in cancer registry operations for hands-on experience in all aspects of registry organization and operation.
+Supervised clinical experience in performing NCRA-required cancer information management competencies in an actual registry setting.
+Hours: 80.non paid.

 3